MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/manage-privacy-controls.md

 > [!NOTE]
 > Even if you choose ***Neither***, required service data will be sent from the user's device to Microsoft.
 For more information, see [Required service data for Office](required-service-data.md).

-For more information about diagnostic data, see the following:
+For more information about diagnostic data, see the following articles:

 - [Overview of privacy controls for Microsoft 365 Apps for enterprise](overview-privacy-controls.md)
 - [Required diagnostic data for Office](required-diagnostic-data.md)